Universal approach to light driven "superconductivity" via preformed pairs: Introduction

 \section{Introduction}

-The phenomenon of light induced, transient superconductivity well above $T_c$, has generated enormous excitement in the community~\cite{Orenstein2012,Nicoletti2016,Cavalleri2018}.
-In these experiments, a very fast, laser pulse of sub-picosecond (ps) duration is applied, and with a delay of around 1 ps the system is probed and the conductivity at mid-infrared and terahertz frequencies is measured.
+The phenomenon of light induced phase and structural transitions~\cite{Mankowsky2014,Tang2023} and more specifically light induced, transient superconductivity well above $T_c$, has generated enormous excitement in the community~\cite{Orenstein2012,Nicoletti2016,Cavalleri2018,Demsar2020,De2021}.
+In these latter experiments, a very fast, laser pulse of sub-picosecond (ps) duration is applied, and with a delay of around 1 to 10 ps the system is probed and the conductivity at mid-infrared and terahertz frequencies is measured.
 What is observed are superconducting-like signatures appearing in the normal state.
 Most notable among these is a low frequency upturn in the imaginary conductivity $\sigma_2(\omega)$, not so different from the $1/\omega$ dependence of a true superconductor.

-In this paper we argue, as has Uemura~\cite{Uemura2019}, that, while there are many different mechanisms ~\cite{Nava2018,Dolgirev2022,Salvador2024,Knap2016,Babadi2017} suggested to explain these transient superconducting-like properties of matter, there seem to be important experimental commonalities.
+In this paper we argue, as has Uemura~\cite{Uemura2019}, that, while there are many different mechanisms ~\cite{Nava2018,Dolgirev2022,Salvador2024,Knap2016,Babadi2017, Raines2015,Kim2016,Komnik2016,Okamoto2016,Sentef2017,Coulthard2017,Kennes2017,Mazza2017,Murakami2017,Sentef2015,Dasari2018,Wang2018,Tindall2020} suggested to explain these transient superconducting-like properties of matter, there seem to be important experimental commonalities.
 In particular, these transient light induced indications of superconductivity are observed at often high temperatures associated with a normal state that contains preformed pairs ~\cite{Okamoto2016,Jotzu2023,Cavalleri2018}.

 The goal of this paper is to build on these commonalities and to propose a more universal mechanism for such light induced phenomena, with an emphasis on addressing transport signatures in more quantitative detail.
 Here we note that in a strong pairing scenario such as we consider~\cite{Chen2024,Chen2005}, we should view these preformed pairs as necessarily co-existing with (pseudo)gapped fermions.
 The fermions which are present along with preformed pairs play a central role in understanding these experiments, as they provide an important handle for implementing the physics of a highly non-equilibrium Eliashberg-like scenario~\cite{Eliashberg1970} for light-enhanced superconductivity.